 Selection of tenderers or invitees

-The selection of persons from whom tenders shall be invited shall be delegated to the Proper Officer in consultation with the Chairman of Finance and Governance.
+The selection of persons from whom tenders shall be invited is to be agreed by the relevant committee or delegated to the Proper Officer in consultation with the Chair of Finance

 In inviting applications for inclusion in a list of approved tenderers or in selecting persons from whom tenders are to be invited, steps shall be taken to ensure fair competition.
 It may be necessary to supplement approved lists in cases where the specialist nature of the work or goods indicates that competition will be limited, subject to a resolution of Council which embodies the reason for doing so.